clarkevansteenderen/KG_watchlist_parallel/README.md

 Rscript combine_output.R
 ```

-💡Note that the ``divide_data.R`` script is not run again here, as it was already done the first time around.
+💡Note that the ``get_synonyms.R`` script is not run again here, as it was already done the first time around.
 We just need to run ``KG_run.R`` again for the target folders.

 ## 🪲 Workflow